 Setting up an app like Donut, Shuffl, or Random Coffees in your Slack workspace to regularly match people with one-on-one calls.
 (Alternatively, you can sign-up to have people manually matched with one-on-ones

-Create a community directory with people's contact information, job title and company, interests, and ways they can help or be helped by others (see EA London's as an example).
+Create a community directory with people's contact information, job title and company, interests, and ways they can help or be helped by others (see EA UK's as an example).

 Casual social events such as potlucks or games nights.

 Encourage people to exchange contact information.
 Set the precedent by starting yourself.

 Co-working sessions where people work on projects or study.

 Personal invites- ask people if they know anybody who’d be interested in coming to your group's events and if they could invite their friends to attend them occasionally.
 Avoid doing this over a mass email though, as it is better to ask people in person.